-1. Prepare for Disappointment
+1. Prepare for disappointment

 Takeaway – Prepare for disappointment and expect a long climb to overcome the many challenges ahead.

-2. Ask for Criticism
+2. Ask for criticism

 Takeaway – Ask for criticism and use this advice to be less wrong.

-When it comes to creating a new product, Musk believes that too many startups get bogged down in the minor details.
+When it comes to creating a new product, Musk believes that too many startups get bogged down in minor details.
 More specifically, he feels that too many people get caught up in the detail of ideas and concepts without realizing that they are simply not good enough.

 Takeaway – Never aim to be a little better, aim to revolutionize the product.

-4. Don’t Rely on Passion
+4. Don’t rely on passion

 Another gem from Musk is that startup founders should not base their will to continue on passion alone.
-For example, if an entrepreneur is in constant search of inspiration, it’s likely that the long term outlook for the project is doomed.
+For example, if an entrepreneur is in constant search of inspiration, it’s likely that the long-term outlook for the project is doomed.
 After all, businesses rely on much more than passion.

-5. Focus on Asking the Right Questions
+5. Focus on asking the right questions

 Takeaway – Think differently.

-6. Learn something new every day
+6. Aim to learn something new every day

 Being an entrepreneur requires you to be informed about your industry as well as the current trends.
 For this reason, startup founders must be intentional about keeping up with the changes in their business environment.
-This can be done by taking courses, attending conferences and networking events, keeping tabs on the news and reading widely.
+This can be done by taking courses, attending conferences and networking events, keeping tabs on the news, and reading widely.